 Rigor and Balance

-Figure 7.
+Figure 10.
 IMET.
-Material reflects the balances in the Standards and helps students meet the Standards’ rigorous expectations by helping students develop conceptual understanding, procedural skill and fluency, and application.
+Materials must reflect the balances in the Standards and help students meet the Standards’ rigorous expectations

 Standards for Mathematical Practice